The Ascent of Money

-Humans have a herd instinct when it comes to investment, and no one can accurately predict when the bulls might stampede.
+Niall Ferguson shows why human beings have a herding instinct when it comes to investment, and why no one can accurately predict when the bulls might suddenly stampede.

-Professor Ferguson travels to post-Katrina New Orleans to ask why the free market can't provide adequate protection against catastrophe.
+Niall Ferguson travels to New Orleans, post-Hurricane Katrina, to ask why the free market can't provide adequate protection against catastrophe and hardship